Teferi2014/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints hello u
+Write a script that converts a number from base 10 to base 16.

-ser, where user is the current Linux user.